liambll/blog-archive/_posts/2017-07-09-hypothesis-testing.markdown

 ## 3. Simpson's Paradox

 ## 4. Exact Inference
-Most of the test statistics shown above are approximated using large sample size assumtion.
-It should be emphasized that when sample size is small (eg. due to limited data available), approximation is not appropriate and [extact test](https://en.wikipedia.org/wiki/Exact_test) should be used instead.
+Many test statistics shown above are approximately normally distributed for large samples (central limit theorem).
+It should be emphasized that when sample size is small (eg. due to limited data available), such approximation is no longer appropriate and [extact test](https://en.wikipedia.org/wiki/Exact_test) should be used instead.